icepcp/docs/docs/PythonProjects/scriptspam.md

+[a]: /assets/PythonProjects/scriptspam-1.gif
 # scriptspam
-scriptspam is a script which copys, pastes and enter the line of any text file you give it.
+scriptspam is a script which copies, pastes and enter the line of any text file you give it.
 This is great if you want to spam your friends with a Bee Movie script, or spam a scammer with a Shrek script.
 ## Requirements
 * [Python](https://www.python.org/downloads/)
 * [pyautogui](/PythonProjects/scriptspam.html#pyautogui)